 CAPS offers several mindfulness-based groups and workshops for students, faculty, and staff members of Rutgers in New Brunswick/Piscataway.
 Please contact the main CAPS office on College Avenue at 848-932-7884 for information on current mindfulness-based group and workshop offerings.
 Or contact Dr. Siobhán Gibbons at firstname.lastname@example.org

 View this semester’s schedule of Mindfulness Meditation Noon Workshops.
+Workshops are free and open to all.

 Learn about our Mindfulness-Based Stress Reduction Course.